helpingstar/cs285-script/script/CS_285_Lecture_7_Part_4.md

 2. So to get started, let's start with the value iteration algorithm that we covered before.
 3. It's a pretty simple algorithm and it's a little easier for us to think about, but we'll get back to the Q iteration methods a little bit later.
 4. So to remind everybody, in value iteration, we can think of it as having two steps.
-5. Step one, construct your table of Q values as the reward plus gamma times the expected value at the next state.
+5. Step one, construct your table of Q values as the reward plus γ times the expected value at the next state.
 6. And then step two, set your value function to be the max over the rows of that table.
 7. So you can think of it as constructing this table of values and then iterating this procedure.
 8. So the question we could ask is, does this algorithm converge?